HONG KONG BRITISH NATIONAL (OVERSEAS)

 - Welcoming those from Hong Kong will bring a rewarding diversity of culture and contribution to local communities and potentially to the economy as a whole.

-In April 2021, the Ministry of Housing Communities and Local Government announced that over £43m funding would be available in 2021/22 to support new arrivals through the Hong Kong UK Welcome Programme.
+The Department for Levelling Up, Housing and Communities announced that government funded programme would be available in 2022/23 to support new arrivals through the Hong Kong UK Welcome Programme.
 This includes:

 - Funding will be retrospective and quarterly, based on per capita costs to allow for planning based on support per individual rather than in predicted settlement patterns.